paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

    regards to that candidate,  also continue with 10.
 Otherwise proceed with 9.
 9. Issue a
    [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].
-   Wait for response on the `report_availability` oneshot, if available continue with 10.
+   Wait for response on the `report_availability` oneshot.
+If available, continue with 10.
 If not send back `ImportStatementsResult::InvalidImport` and return.
 10. Write the `CandidateVotes` to the underyling DB.
 11. Send back `ImportStatementsResult::ValidImport`.